 In this guide, we explore the essential aspects of making a down payment on a house.
 From traditional norms to modern options, you’ll learn about the factors influencing down payment requirements and their implications.
 This article is designed to assist both first-time buyers and experienced investors in understanding the impact of various down payment sizes on the home buying process and their financial future.

 The journey to homeownership is filled with important decisions.
 We aim to provide you with the insights needed to make informed choices, aligning your dream of owning a home with your financial objectives.
 Let’s discuss the importance of down payments and how they play a pivotal role in your home buying adventure.

-What is a down payment on a mortgage?
+What is a down payment on a house?

 A mortgage is a loan used to purchase a house.
 But there are very few mortgages available that will cover the total cost of the home.

-Instead, most lenders require that you pay a percentage of the home’s purchase price and finance the rest with a loan.
-The amount you pay is called a down payment.
+Instead, most mortgage lenders require that you pay a percentage of the home’s purchase price and finance the rest with a loan.
+The amount you pay upfront is called a down payment.

 This provides the lender with the assurance that you are vested in the property.
 Otherwise, you may be more likely to default on the mortgage because you didn’t spend any of your own money on the house.
-While most people won’t miss payments and go into foreclosure, banks make this an across-the-board requirement.
+Most people won’t miss their monthly mortgage payment and end up in foreclosure.
+However, lenders typically require it across the board.

 20% Down Payment